jamesrharwood/srqr/items/funding.md

 ---
 id: funding
 title: Funding
+checklist:
-checklist: Describe sources of funding and other support.
+    text: Describe sources of funding and other support.
 Describe the role of funders in data collection, interpretation, and reporting.
 ---

 ## What to write